 From security breaches to more targeted thefts involving credit card information, consumers have to become more vigilant about protecting themselves.
-Here are four easy activities you can do to prevent yourself from becoming a victim.
+Here are four great tips that will help consumers in avoiding credit card theft and fraud.

 4. Scrutinize your statements.

 You may be comforted by the paper trail created by your credit card through receipts and online statements and lulled into a false sense of security.
-Like many Americans, your life is probably busy and stressful, and you might not always make time to check over your statements carefully.
+Like many Americans, your life is probably busy and stressful, and you might not always make time to review your statements carefully.

-So take the time weekly or monthly to sit down and go over your statements.
-Match up your receipts against your statements, and watch out for recurring charges that seem suspicious.
+So take the time to go over your statements on a regular basis.
+Many financial institutions and credit card companies offer apps that allow customers to check their statements daily.
+Match up your receipts against each charge, and watch out for recurring charges that seem suspicious.
 You can flag any suspicious charges or follow up with the merchant for clarification.